The Ultimate In Birding Tours

 Morocco: Day 8 After some final birding in the Erfoud area we will cross the desert to Boumalne for a two nights stay.

-We will break the journey at the dramatic, pink-walled Gorges du Todra which are almost 1000m deep.
+We will break the journey at the dramatic, pink-walled Gorges du Todra which is almost 1000m deep.
 Here we will be looking out for Bonelli’s Eagle in particular, as well as Alpine Swift, Eurasian Crag Martin, Grey Wagtail and Blue Rock Thrush.

-Morocco: Day 9 The desert near Boumalne harbours several specialities, including Cream-coloured Courser, Black-bellied Sandgrouse, Temminck’s Lark, Thick-billed Lark (a species virtually endemic to North Africa), the showy Red-rumped Wheatear, the amusing Trumpeter Finch and the interesting and now-split Maghreb Wheatear, which exhibits marked sexual dimorphism and which has a rather localized distribution in Morocco.
+Morocco: Day 9 The desert near Boumalne harbours several specialities, including Cream-coloured Courser, Black-bellied Sandgrouse, Temminck’s Lark, Thick-billed Lark (a species virtually endemic to North Africa), the showy Red-rumped Wheatear, the amusing Trumpeter Finch and the interesting Maghreb Wheatear, which exhibits marked sexual dimorphism and which has a rather localized distribution in Morocco.

 To the north, the snow-capped peaks of the High Atlas contrast with the rich colours of the desert plain and the foothills, providing a splendid scenic backcloth to our birding.
-The nearby gardens are full of the glorious sounds of Common Nightingales in full song whilst at dusk, we shall listen for the mournful call of the European Scops Owl and then try to sneak up on one of these splendid little creatures.
+The nearby gardens are full of the glorious sounds of Common Nightingales in full song whilst, at dusk, we shall listen for the mournful call of the European Scops Owl and then try to sneak up on one of these splendid little creatures.

 Morocco: Day 10 Today we will drive to Agadir for a two nights stay.
 The deep blue sky, the black, grey and ochre mountains, the green palm groves and the rich pinkish-red walls of the fortress-like villages make for magnificent scenery.
 We will stop along the way if we need to for Maghreb Wheatear, and also for Pharaoh Eagle Owl.